kanow/operations/Documentation/AdministratorManual/Configuration/Plugin/Index.rst

  :header-rows: 1

  - :Property:
 		Property:
    :View:
 		View:
    :Description:
 		Description:
    :Key:
 		Key:

  - :Property:
 		What to display
    :View:
 		All
    :Description:
 		Selection of view:

 		- Operations: List and single single view of operations
 		- Vehciles: Shows the single view of used vehicle
 		- Resources: Shows the single view of used resource

    :Key:

  - :Property:
 		Storage folder
    :View:
 		All
    :Description:
 		Sysfolder where are the data sets
    :Key:
 		persistence.storagePid
  - :Property:
 		Items per page
    :View:
 		Operations
    :Description:
 		How many items will showing in list view.
 When pagination is hide is this the limit for the complete result.
    :Key:
 		settings.itemsPerPage
  - :Property:
 		Max chars of teaser text in list view
    :View:
 		Operations
    :Description:
 		Maximum length of teaser Text in list view.
    :Key:
 		settings.cropTeaser
  - :Property:
 		Hide pagination
    :View:
 		Operations
    :Description:
 		Hide the pagination and show the whole in one list.
 Default Limit for whole list is 200.
    :Key:
 		settings.hidePagination
  - :Property:
 		Hide filter for result
    :View:
 		Operations
    :Description:
 		Hide the form to filter the list by years (more selection can be added in future)
    :Key:
 		settings.hideFilter
+ - :Property:
+		Show list of operations on a map
+   :View:
+		Operations
+   :Description:
+		Show the listed result in frontend on a google map.
+   :Key:
+		settings.showMap

 Tab "Image options"
 """"""""""""""